MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3-V2/P11-Physics-Part-3/content.md

 **Categories**

 Categories refer to different groups of objects.
 In your game Penguins, Ice Blocks, and Seals would be different categories.
-We need to know when Peguins and Ice Blocks hit Seals.
+We need to know when penguins and Ice Blocks hit Seals.

 **Contact**